aondio/libvmod-bodyaccess/README.rst

 N.B.
 The request body must be retrieved before doing any operations on it.
 It can be buffered using the cache_req_body() function from libvmod_std.

+These functions applies only to standard REST methods.
+Caching is *not* allowed on PUT requests.

 INSTALLATION
 ============